Yourein/Yourein.github.io/portfolio.md

 - [Holodex](https://holodex.net) by Holodex team
   - English to Japanese

-Both are my past works.
 I'm not working on translating anymore.

 ### Software